 In the strongest supercells that produce some of the largest hail might expect to see (2-inches to 4-inches in diameter), the expected fall speed is between 44 and 72 mph.
-However, there is much uncertainty in these estimates due to variability in the hailstone’s shape, degree of melting, fall orientation, and the environmental conditions.
-However, it is possible for very large hailstones (diameters exceeding 4-inches) to fall at over 100 mph.
+However, these estimates are uncertain due to variability in the hailstone’s shape, degree of melting, fall orientation, and environmental conditions.
+However, very large hailstones (diameters exceeding 4-inches) can fall at over 100 mph.

 Occurrence & Frequency in T&T

-Hail is most common within continental interiors of the mid-latitudes, as hail formation is considerably more likely when the freezing level is below the altitude of 11,000 feet (3,400 meters).
+Hail is most common within continental interiors of the mid-latitudes, as hail formation is considerably more likely when the freezing level is below 11,000 feet (3,400 meters).

-Movement of dry air into strong thunderstorms over continents can increase the frequency of hail by promoting evaporational cooling which lowers the freezing level of thunderstorm clouds giving hail a larger volume to grow in.
+The movement of dry air into strong thunderstorms over continents can increase the frequency of hail by promoting evaporational cooling, which lowers the freezing level of thunderstorm clouds giving hail a larger volume to grow in.

 Accordingly, hail is less common in the tropics despite a much higher frequency of thunderstorms than in the mid-latitudes because the atmosphere over the tropics tends to be warmer over a much greater altitude.
 Hail in the tropics occurs mainly at higher elevations.

-There have also been reports of hail events over the last several decades in parts of Maraval, St. James, San Fernando, Cunupia, St. Augustine.
+Over the last several decades, there have also been reports of hail events in parts of Maraval, St. James, San Fernando, Cunupia, and St. Augustine.

-Some of the most notable reports of hail have been the 2009 Caroni Plains Tornado and the August 1996 Hailstorm.
+Some of the most notable hail reports have been the August 2021 Arouca Hailstorm, the 2009 Caroni Plains Tornado, and the August 1996 Hailstorm.

 There was also a report of hail in the Valsayn area in 1994.

-Note that because high surface temperatures are required for the formation of these severe thunderstorms and hailstorms, any hailstones that make it to the surface will likely quickly melt.
+Note that because high surface temperatures are required to form these severe thunderstorms and hailstorms, any hailstones that make it to the surface will likely quickly melt.
 Sometimes, it may survive long enough to be visible.

-Though hailstorms are rare for Trinidad and Tobago, as well as the Caribbean, they have been reported in the past in Venezuela, Barbados, Jamaica, and St. Kitts with some of the most recent events occurring in Martinique.
+Though hailstorms are rare for Trinidad and Tobago and the Caribbean, they have been reported in the past in Venezuela, Barbados, Jamaica, and St. Kitts, with some of the most recent events occurring in Martinique.